Establish Operational Systems to Support Integration

 How Others Are Doing It

-Designate workspace that maximizes ease of contact between behavioral health providers and medical clinicians and that supports both exchange of information and convenient dialogue with patients.
-Locating the behavioral health provider physically in the middle of the clinical area seems to be an important factor in the success of an integrated program.
-This facilitates informal conversations about patients and helps bring the behavioral health provider into the care team for patients who could benefit from behavioral health services.
+Designate workspace that maximizes ease of contact between behavioral health and medical providers and staff and that supports both exchange of information and convenient dialogue with patients.
+Locating the behavioral health provider physically in the clinical area seems to be an important factor in the success of an integrated program.5 This facilitates informal conversations about patients and helps bring the behavioral health provider into the care team for patients who could benefit from behavioral health services.

 When not seeing patients, the behavioral health provider can be available to medical staff.
 This is particularly helpful when they recognize a patient needing behavioral health services and want to make a "warm hand-off."
 Configure the behavioral health provider's schedule so it includes unscheduled time for communication and warm hand-offs.
 Aim to find the right balance of access, productivity, and flexibility that the integrated program can sustain.